fabpl/zephyr/README.md

 Zephyr provides a minimal and simple starting point for building a Laravel application with authentication and user profile management.

-Zephyr is powered by Blade, Tailwind, Alpine and Livewire.
+Zephyr is powered by Blade, Tailwind, and Alpine.

 ## Installation

-First, you should [create a new Laravel application](https://laravel.com/docs/9.x/installation), configure your database, and run your database migrations:
+First, you should [create a new Laravel application](https://laravel.com/docs), configure your database, and run your database migrations:

 ```bash
 curl -s https://laravel.build/example-app | bash